 What are the ways to make a kidney-friendly and diabetic diet work together?

-- Carbohydrates: Whole-wheat breads, sandwich buns, unsalted crackers and pasta
+- Carbohydrates: Whole-wheat bread, sandwich buns, unsalted crackers, and pasta

 - If you drink orange juice to treat low blood sugar, switch to kidney-friendly apple juice.
 It will provide the same blood sugar boost with a lot less potassium.

 - Late-stage disease: Your blood sugar levels get better with late-stage kidney disease, possibly because of changes in how the body uses insulin.